-Let’s go directly to the methods of shooting.
-Children can be filmed in different ways, the choice of one or another technique depends on the specific situation.
+Let's go directly to the methods of shooting.
+Children can be filmed in different ways; choosing one or another technique depends on the specific situation.
 For example, you cannot compare shooting a newborn child and a schoolboy on a bicycle, shooting outdoors and indoors.
-To begin with, let’s dwell on the general recommendations applicable in all cases.
+To begin with, let's dwell on the general recommendations applicable in all cases.

-As we have already established, photographing children, we form their future ideas about their own childhood.
-My dear mothers, do you want your child to have a perverse, negative idea of his own past?
-Of course, you won’t wish this to anyone, and photography is called art precisely because you have in your hands not only the camera, but all the magical possibilities of creativity.
+As we have already established, photographing children, we form their future ideas about their childhood.
+My dear mothers, do you want your child to have a perverse, negative idea of his past?
+Of course, you won't wish this to anyone, and photography is called art precisely because you have in your hands not only the camera but all the magical possibilities of creativity.

-Let us remember what feelings do photographs of people with joyful or, on the contrary, dissatisfied faces evoke in us?
-The picture evokes in the viewer exactly those emotions that were written on the depicted face.
+Let us remember what feelings do photographs of people with joyful or, on the contrary; dissatisfied faces evoke in us?
+The picture evokes in the viewer precisely those emotions that were written on the depicted face.
 Therefore, you should not often photograph your child when he is dissatisfied or saddened with something.
-Moreover, you should not allow situations when the face does not express any emotions at all.
-Calling you to such an emotional construction of photography, I will add the truth for the sake of the fact that thoughtfulness and minor feelings are more inherent in serious photography, and in art in general, as evoking empathy.
+Moreover, it would help if you did not allow situations when the face does not express any emotions.
+Calling you to such an emotional construction of photography, I will add the truth for the sake of the fact that thoughtfulness and minor feelings are more inherent in serious photography, and art in general, as evoking empathy.

-Look at this photo and make sure that bright, sunny photos taken in good weather usually give rise to pleasant feelings, as opposed to gray and cloudy ones.
+Look at this photo and make sure that bright, sunny photos taken in good weather usually give rise to pleasant feelings instead of gray and cloudy ones.

-Therefore, if you have the opportunity to photograph your child experiencing joyful, surprised or delighted feelings – do not miss this moment.
-If you are late with pressing the button, then you can easily and imperceptibly for the child make him pose, laughing him or telling him some good news.
+Therefore, if you have the opportunity to photograph your child experiencing joyful, surprised, or delighted feelings - do not miss this moment.
+If you are late with pressing the button, then you can easily and gradually for the child make him pose, laughing him or telling him some good news.

-Everyone is happy with the portrait of a girl taken by a professional photographer, except for one thing – the child’s face does not express any emotions.
-A photograph of a boy in a bathtub, of poor quality, and ineptly made by a simple amateur photographer, nevertheless looks much more expressive, since it gives rise to feelings in the viewer that correspond to the emotions on the face of this baby.
-Therefore, do not miss the opportunity to photograph your child experiencing joyful, surprised or delighted feelings.
+Everyone is happy with the portrait of a girl taken by a professional photographer, except for one thing - the child's face does not express any emotions.
+A photograph of a boy in a bathtub, of poor quality and ineptly made by a simple amateur photographer, nevertheless looks much more expressive since it gives rise to feelings in the viewer that correspond to the emotions on this baby's face.
+Therefore, do not miss the opportunity to photograph your child experiencing joyful, surprised, or delighted feelings.

 One of the artificial tricks for creating a photo with a good mood is to use the peculiarities of color perception.
 As you know, colors are divided into warm and cold.
-Warm colors include red, orange and yellow, and cold colors include dark blue, blue and purple.
+Warm colors include red, orange, yellow, and cold colors, including dark blue, blue, and purple.
 Green can be either warm or cold.
-Objects painted in warm colors in the photograph seem to be located closer than they really are and attract the viewer, cold ones repel.
+Objects painted in warm colors in the photograph seem to be located closer than they are and attract the viewer; cold ones repel.

 Yellow visually creates a joyful mood.
 At the same time, my dear mothers, take a look around right now, do you see a lot of bright yellow objects?
 As you can see, not that much.
 Therefore, let this color be present in your photo: against the background, in the form of a toy in the hands of a baby (you can buy it on Amazon - See it here), and even better - on clothes.

-In the latter case, the cool background tone itself will “push” your child to the forward, thanks to the properties mentioned above.
-By applying this technique, you will not only get a photo of positive energy, but also competently solve the problem of compositional construction of color spots, separating your child, the main subject of photography, from the background.
+In the latter case, the calm background tone itself will "push" your child forward, thanks to the properties mentioned above.
+By applying this technique, you will not only get a photo of positive energy but also competently solve the problem of compositional construction of color spots, separating your child, the main subject of photography, from the background.

-Bright, sunny photos usually give the viewer a pleasant feeling, as opposed to gray and cloudy ones.
-Therefore, the weather when taking a photo of your baby will greatly affect the mood of the photo itself, and to a much greater extent than you think.
+Bright, sunny photos usually give the viewer a pleasant feeling instead of gray and cloudy ones.
+Therefore, the weather when taking a picture of your baby will significantly affect the photo's mood and to a much greater extent than you think.